English

 At Gisburn Road Community Primary School it is our aim to develop enthusiastic and confident readers who read for interest, information and enjoyment.
 We use a range of different strategies to support reading within our school.

 Reading opportunities are provided on a daily basis.
 A wide range of approaches are used to provide first hand experiences for the children.
 The children are taught in a stimulating environment that is rich in written print.
-The teachers share books with the class and regularly read stories and rhymes.
-Phonics is taught daily and follows the Letters and Sounds document (see The Teaching of Phonics section on our website – link below).
-The children select an individual reading book to take home to support their learning.
+The teachers share books with the class and regularly read stories, non-fiction and rhymes.
+Phonics is taught daily and follows the Red Rose Letters and Sounds scheme (see The Teaching of Phonics section on our website – link below).
+Children take home a reading book which is matched to their current phonics teaching.
 Teachers regularly read with the children and encourage reading to take place at home.

-Children participate in daily guided reading sessions to deepen children’s inferential, retrieval and decoding skills.
-Children are placed into similar ability groups which are reviewed on a regular basis.
-The text chosen for a given guided reading session will challenge the group in terms of meaning and word difficulty.
-The text chosen will ideally link to the current English unit theme.
+Children participate in regular guided reading sessions to deepen children’s decoding, retrieval and inferential skills.
+Children are placed into similar ability groups which are reviewed on a regular basis..
+The text chosen will ideally link to the current English unit theme or to a foundation subject.
 There is a balance of fiction, non-fiction and poetry texts chosen for guided reading sessions over a half-term period.

-Children also have the opportunity to independently read and when a child has finished reading a book, they will talk it through with an adult.
-Children select their own text from the selection available at their level, which also include e-books.
+Children also have the opportunity to independently choose a book each week from our library which they take home to read for pleasure.
 Selecting their own choice of texts is an important part of developing independence.
 This motivates readers and helps children to develop and discuss their reading preferences.

 Reading with your child